Do I qualify for the Canada Child Benefit?

 - You have to be a resident of Canada

-- At least one parent/spouse/common-law partner must be a Canadian citizen, permanent resident, protected person, or temporary resident who has lived in Canada for the previous 18 months.
+- At least one parent/spouse/common-law partner must be a Canadian citizen, permanent resident, protected person, or temporary resident who has lived in Canada for the past 18 months

 I had a baby but didn’t file my return this year.
 Will I receive CCB payments?

-The Canadian Revenue Agency (CRA) calculates eligibility in July, and it’s based on the adjusted family net income for the previous year.
-So, in order to qualify for CCB payments, parents must file their income tax returns annually to start or continue receiving benefits.
-If an eligible parent fails to file a return, even if they have no income to report, the CRA can’t calculate the correct CCB amount so payments will stop coming in August.
+The CRA calculates eligibility in July, and it’s based on information that comes from your tax return.
+In order to qualify for CCB payments, parents need to file their returns every year to start or continue receiving benefits.
+If an eligible parent doesn’t file their return, even if they have no income to report, the CRA can’t calculate the correct CCB amount so payments will stop coming in August.

 I filed my return late in the year.
 Will I still receive payments?

-Once both parents file a return, CCB payments will not only start again, they’ll also be retroactive, so you should receive any amounts for months that were missed.
-If you start or end sharing custody of your child with their other parent, be sure to tell the CRA as soon as possible as it will affect your payments.
+Once both parents file a return, CCB payments will not only start again, they’ll also be retroactive.
+This means you should receive your payments for any months that were missed.
+If you start or stop sharing custody of your child with their other parent, make sure you tell the CRA as soon as possible as it will affect your payments.

 What can I use CCB payments for?